-- Descriptions of cars or trucks (make, model, color, license plate, truck and/or USDOT number, etc.) and people (height, weight, hair color, eye color, age, etc.) Take a picture if you can. - Specific times and dates (When did you see the event in question take place?
+- Descriptions of cars or trucks (make, model, color, license plate, truck and/or USDOT number, etc.) and people (height, weight, hair color, eye color, age, etc.).
+Take a picture if you can. - Specific times and dates (When did you see the event in question take place?
 What day was it?) - Addresses and locations where suspicious activity took place - When you contact law enforcement, tell them you suspect human trafficking, not prostitution.

-Note: In the U.S., there is now a lifetime ban on a CDL for any individual who uses their CMV to commit a felony involving a severe form of human trafficking.
-All 50 states and DC have a law criminalizing sex trafficking.
+Note: Human trafficking is a crime under federal law in both the U.S. and Canada.
+In the U.S., there is a lifetime ban on a CDL for any individual who uses their CMV to commit a felony involving human trafficking.
 Some states punish sex purchasers the same as sex traffickers, and most states have a buyer-applicable trafficking law that prohibits a mistake-of-age defense in prosecutions for buying a commercial sex act with any minor.